19hours/sg-statutes/Acts/Singapore Academy of Law Act.md

 (CHAPTER 294A)

 This Legislative History is provided for the convenience of users of the Singapore Academy of Law Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|